lshannon/spring-cloud-data-flow-setup/README.md

 dataflow:>
 ```
+Our 'Hello World' will be the infamous 'ticktock' stream.
+It has two components.
+One that writes out the time another that writes that time to the log file.
+RabbitMQ is used to pass the time value as a message to the logging componet.

-To register the famous TickTock stream as an example, run the following
+To create the stream, run the following:

 ```shell

 dataflow:>stream create luketicktock --definition "time | log" --deploy Created and deployed new stream 'ticktock' dataflow:>

 ```
-The stream can now be seen in the UI
+The stream can now be seen in the UI:

 ![alt text](images/pcf-admin-ui-stream.png "PCF Admin UI Stream")